-- Electronic submission of assignments: - If you prefer to submit your summary and bibliography electronically, you may email them as attachments to the professor.
-Be sure to send the attachments on the same date as your presentation.
-Late assignments will lose 5% per day. - The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
+- Electronic submission of assignments:

+Students are expected and encouraged to submit all assignments on paper directly to the professor.
+In the event that this is not possible, you may email your professor with your work included as an attachment.
+Be sure to submit all components of assigned work on the due date.
+Late assignments will lose 5% per day.

+- The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments.
 The material placed in the drop-box will be collected and date-stamped at the beginning and at the end of the working day.